Climate change doesn't spare the insects

-Category: Environment Hits: 1Entomologists have seen a striking contraction of insect numbers and diversity.
+Category: Environment Hits: 2Entomologists have seen a striking contraction of insect numbers and diversity.
 They are sharing new data suggesting that climate change is the culprit and they are coming up with a way to protect the survivors: a bioliteracy program that aims to educate Costa Rican residents about the diversity around them and empower them to conserve it.
 It's a model they hope catches on and spreads around the globe.

 Read more https://www.sciencedaily.com/releases/2021/01/210114180617.htm